vatesfr/xen-orchestra/docs/xo-cli.md

 # xo-cli

-This is another client of `xo-server`, this time in command line.
+This is another client of `xo-server` - this time in command line form.

-Thanks to introspection, `xo-cli` will detect all the available features exposed in `xo-server` API.
+Thanks to introspection, `xo-cli` will detect all the available features exposed in the `xo-server` API.

 ## Usage